kailash-manasarovar/statement/docs/timeline/2023/june.md

 - The Ana relationship is obviously a lie; the conservatory's total dedication and commitment to it was so contrived.
 - Ana had grinned at me on the stairs like I was an idiot, and I just thought they were all so ridiculous and easily ignored.
 - None of these childish games really bothered me, and I'm certain they would have bothered me *not at all* if I wasn't being drugged.
-- However, on top of the constant childishness, everything that was happening was extremely confusing.
+- However, on top of the constant childishness, everything that was happening was extremely intense and confusing.
 I couldn't keep anything straight in my mind.
-- Nevertheless, I'm clear in my mind that something horrible is going to happen at the last chamber music class of the school year, on the 12th.
+- Nevertheless, I'm clear that something horrible is going to happen at the last chamber music class of the school year, on the 12th.
 - I tweet about my feelings as the day approaches: https://x.com/1FRGVN/status/1665611717223612416.

 ![Intolerable levels of doubt and fear](../../content/tweets/intolerable-doubt-and-fear.png)